 Using retirement fund assets as your primary financing source has several advantages, like not being subject to loan repayments or taking on additional debt.
 Yet those advantages depend on choosing the right approach to financing your new company.
 If you do an internet search on 401(k)/IRA business funding, you will see two prominent options — using a Rollover as Business Start-Ups (ROBS) strategy or a self-directed IRA.

 While both are legitimate and legal options, they are, in many ways, polar opposites.
 Understanding these differences is important.
-Both ROBS and self-directed IRAs allow for funding of a business and provide tax benefits.
+Both ROBS and self-directed IRAs allow for the funding of a business and provide tax benefits.
 That is really where the similarities end.

 So, what are the differences between a ROBS and a Self-Directed IRA funding strategy?